Chili Con Tempeh

 Serves 8

-Cooking the tempeh separately from the liquid infuses it with flavor without overpowering the chili with spices.
+Cooking the tempeh separately from the liquid infuses it

 2 Tbs. olive oil, divided